polytaskdev/Polytask/README.md

 ### Tony Zhang
 Hi! it was really fun participating in this Code Jam.
 I meet some great people on the discord server.
-I am a 13 year old in 8th grade. visit my website if you want [tonyzhang.net](http://tonyzhang.net)
+I am a 13 year old in 8th grade.
+This was the first time that I have worked on a programming project with other people and learned how to use github and git kind of ish. really happy I participated in this competition visit my website if you want [tonyzhang.net](http://tonyzhang.net)

 ### Sumah